 The diatomaceous earth is the muse of the cookie bite.
 I made these with the desire in mind of finding a way to incorporate DE into an (egg-free) treat, for its pathogen killing properties.
-If you’d like to learn more about this supplement, I posted last week about how to use it 1) in a cleansing regimen, as well as 2) a lovely, fun biscuit recipe that uses it!
-(If you don’t want to use DE, but still want this lovely energy ball cookie, I recommend substituting grass-fed collagen in its place!)
+If you’d like to learn more about this supplement, I posted last week about how to use DE 1) in a cleansing regimen, as well as 2) a lovely, fun biscuit recipe that uses it!
+(If you don’t want to use DE, but still want this lovely energy ball cookie, I recommend substituting grass-fed collagen [find it here] in its place [obviously not vegan].)

-Let’s talk briefly about the other 4 super foods I chose to use in this recipe and what makes them so special:
+Let’s talk briefly about the other four super foods I chose to use in this recipe and what makes them so special:

 - Hibiscus– This flower is a personal favorite of mine.
 I drink hibiscus tea every day, home made from the loose blossoms, loving its restorative qualities and the high dose of vitamin C I gain.
 Hibiscus can help with sleep issues and is known for its crazy-high levels of antioxidants.
 To learn more about hibiscus, see my post here.
 What’s really cool in this recipe is eating the blossoms, instead of making them into tea, by powdering them in the blender.
 They are super citrusy and make a lovely dusting for the balls.
 You really taste the zing as the powder hits your tongue and lips.
 And the zing feels fun and exciting.
 What a way to receive energy!
 Even the power of taste can impart energy to us, when it’s followed by the nutrient-dense food that provided the flavor!